web-platform-tests/rfcs/rfcs/create-new-test-editor-repo.md

 This repo allows developers to create and edit tests to be consumed by the WPT test infrastructure.

 ## Details
-Originally, this repo was built by Microsoft to help facilitate debugging and authoring of tests for Web Platform Tests.
+Originally, this repo was built by Microsoft to help facilitate debugging and authoring of tests for web-platform-tests.

 It's been living under the MicrosoftEdge repo up until now, but we believe the community will benefit from this tool.

-By moving it to the Web-Platform-Tests repo, the people who are directly working with WPT will have access and context.
+By moving it to the Web-Platform-Tests github org, the people who are directly working with WPT will have access and context.

 The repo would live [here](https://github.com/web-platform-tests/editor).